openplans/shareabouts/doc/CONFIG.md

 Once your messages files are generated, fill in any translations that should be made.
 If you leave a translation blank, the original string will be used.

-To apply your translations, run the following from your flavor directory:
+To apply your translations, run the following from your *src* directory:

-    <project_src_root>/manage.py compilemessages
+    ./manage.py compilemessages

 That's it!
 The compilemessages task is run automatically for the DotCloud deployments.
 For Heroku, you'll have to check the resulting *.mo* files in to